wombleton/gitlaw-nz/acts/P/Parliamentary Service Act 2000.md

     *   (c) to reconstitute the Parliamentary Service Commission as a policy body:

-    *   (d) to provide for regular, independent reviews of the amounts of money appropriated for services and funding entitlements for parliamentary purposes:
+    *   (d) to provide for regular and independent reviews of the amounts appropriated in Appropriation Acts for services and funding to support the parliamentary operations of members of Parliament, parties, and qualifying electoral candidates:

     *   (e) to provide for the ownership and control of land and other assets held for parliamentary purposes.

+    Section 4(d): replaced, on 16 December 2013, by [section 51][92] of the Members of Parliament (Remuneration and Services) Act 2013 (2013 No 93).

 ##### 5 Act to bind the Crown